 The 2011 nuclear phase-out was not the first German nuclear phase-out.
-In 2000, the governing coalition of the Social Democrats and the Greens under Chancellor Gerhard Schroeder reached an agreement with Germany’s nuclear sector to shut down the country’s nuclear plants after an average service life of 32 years.
+In 2000, the governing coalition of the Social Democrats and the Green Party under Chancellor Gerhard Schroeder reached an agreement with Germany’s nuclear sector to shut down the country’s nuclear plants after an average service life of 32 years.
 At the time, the country had 19 nuclear plants with commissions that had not expired.

 The firms were allowed, however, to allocate kilowatt-hours from one plant to another.
 In this way, the firms themselves could decide to shut down one plant ahead of schedule but transfer that plant's remaining kilowatt-hours to another plant that, say, was located in a more critical area on the grid.
 Depending on how much nuclear power had been produced by then, Germany would have switched off its last nuclear plant around 2023.

 Then came the nuclear meltdown in Fukushima, Japan, on March 11, 2011.
 In Berlin alone, an estimated 90,000 people took to the streets to protest nuclear power.
 The German government resolved to shut down eight of the country's 17 reactors immediately.
 The decision became final two months later, essentially meaning that Chancellor Merkel's coalition suspended the previous nuclear phase-out for only a few months before re-instituting a similar deadline.
 Now, Germany is back on course to be nuclear-free by 2022.
-For each of the remaining nine nuclear plants, a concrete date has been set for decommissioning.
+For each of the remaining eight nuclear plants, a concrete date has been set for decommissioning.